-The higher the order of modulation used the higher the BER for a given noise level.
+distortion required to displace one par- The higher the order of modulation used the higher the BER for a given noise level.
 Figure 3 shows a plot of BER versus Eb/No for a range of modulation schemes, where Eb is the energy per bit and No the noise spectral density.
-It is clear that squeezing more data through a given bandwidth by the use of higher order modulation schemes has an associated penalty in terms of the power that must be transmitted to achieve the same BER (assuming a receiver with the same noise performance).
-There is also additional complexity in the radio design itself.
+It is clear that squeezing more data through a given bandwidth by the use of higher order modulation schemes has an associated penalty in terms of the power that must be transmitted to to determine the symbol's value only at the eye opening point.